masc-ucsc/docs/docs/pyrope/04-variables.md

 assert i == (a==3 and 3<=b and b == d)
 ```

-Comparators can be chained, but only when they follow the same type.
+Comparators can be chained, but only when they follow the same type or the
+direction is the same.

 ```
 assert a <= b <= c  // same as a<=b and b<=c
+assert a <  b <= c  // same as a< b and b<=c
-assert a == b <= c  // compile error, chained only allowed with same comparator
+assert a == b <= c  // compile error, chained only allowed with same comparator assert a <= b >  c  // compile error, not same direction
 ```

 ## Optional